matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 authentication is complete and the API call succeeds.
 To establish what flows a server supports for an endpoint, a client sends the request with no authentication.
 A request to an endpoint that uses User-Interactive Authentication never succeeds without auth.
-Home Servers may allow requests that don't require auth by offering a stage with only the ``m.login.dummy`` auth type.
-The home server returns a response with HTTP status 401 and a JSON object as follows::
+Homeservers may allow requests that don't require auth by offering a stage with only the ``m.login.dummy`` auth type.
+The homeserver returns a response with HTTP status 401 and a JSON object as follows::

   {